 5 Tips for the NYC Thanksgiving Day Parade

-The annual Macy’s Thanksgiving Day Parade is an event watched in millions of households across the country every Thanksgiving morning.
-Tourism is at an all-time high during this time of year due to visitors traveling to New York City to see the parade up close and personal!
+The annual Macy’s Thanksgiving Day Parade is back!
+It is an event watched by millions of households across the country every Thanksgiving morning.
 Lucky for you New Yorkers, especially residents of Glenwood buildings in Manhattan, have the option to watch the parade live is at your fingertips!

 While it’s free and open to the public, there are a few tips we’d recommend for anyone planning to go.
 Following the below suggestions will ensure your parade experience is pleasant and one to be talked about for years to come!